asma019/ModernBlog-Flask-Flask-based-blogs/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### 🐛 Reporting Issues
+- Use GitHub Issues for bug reports
+- Include steps to reproduce the issue
+- Specify your environment (OS, Python version, browser)
+- Screenshots are helpful for UI issues

 ## 📝 License